16. Extinct Humans

 Fossil humans

-The Appendix
+The appendix

 Ramapithecus

-"The climate cooled repeatedly in certain parts of the Earth, and, in others, there were alternating periods of heavy rainfall and drought.
+There is a ten million year gap in the fossil history between Ramapithecus and Australopithecus, the next oldest known fossil upright ape.
+These ten million years condensed and viewed in a single scan appears to have been quite environmentally active: "The climate cooled repeatedly in certain parts of the Earth, and, in others, there were alternating periods of heavy rainfall and drought.
 New mountains rose and old ones increased their stature as the Earth's crust buckled, volcanoes spouted lava and dust, and sea levels rose and fell a total of three hundred feet as the waters of the oceans were first imprisoned in ice caps reaching far into the south and then released as they melted; three such cycles occurring in a row."
 All this went on without human intervention or fear of global warming (sic).
 If mankind were to survive for ten million years, the indications are he will have to endure climatic changes similar to these.

-Rapid Evolution of Man
+Rapid evolution of man

 The progenitors of man evolved for a special reason.
 The less complex species remained stable and relatively unchanged right down to the present.
 The evolution started out slowly at first, but as the ages wore on, the changes became more rapid.
 Baboons, present long before humans, changed very little over the same period.
 The greater the distance between the progenitors of man and the other species, the faster the distance opened.